Francisco de Paula Castañeda: Journalism and internal exile

+Castañeda represents one of the few instances during Argentina's independence era where a member of the clergy was also a successful writer..
 A defender of the Hispanic culture values against enlightenment, Castañeda used to publish short-lived rags to publicly debate with his critics.
 Martín Rodríguez was appointed governor of Buenos Aires in 1820 and in 1821, through his Minister of State, Bernardino Rivadavia, he decreed a number of reforms, among them a law of emphyteusis of public lands and restrictions to the power of the church.
 Castañeda resorted once again to the tactics of publishing ephemeral papers in favour of the clergy to circumvent censorship.
 This position eventually granted him the exile.
 Castañeda settled in Santa Fe Province, then ruled by strongman Estanislao Lopez, where in 1823 he founded an arts and crafts school.
 Lacking of funds to sustain his project, Castañeda moved to Paraná, capital of the neighbour province of Entre Ríos in 1827, where he established an elementary school under the auspices of governor Pascual Echague.
 Castañeda passed away there on 11 March 1832.
 Castañeda's remains were buried in Buenos Aires on 28 July, and the funeral rites were celebrated on 22 December.
 The oration was given by Franciscan friar Nicolás Aldazor.